 3 tbsp virgin coconut oil, melted

 Grease your muffin pan with coconut oil and then spoon the dough into the pan, filling each muffin slot to the top.
-Bake at 300 degrees for 1 hour.
+Bake at 300° for an hour.

 Recipe yields 24 mini muffins or 12 regular muffins.